shahrier-antor/Test_bowlers_analysis/README.md

-    10.Finding the number of unique values of a column of the dataframe 11.Conversion of datatype of a column of the dataframe 12.Sorting the columns in ascending and decending orders 13.Finding the lowest and highest value of a column
+    10.Finding the number of unique values of a column of the dataframe 11.Conversion of datatype of a column of the dataframe 12.Sorting the columns in ascending and decending orders 13.Finding the lowest and highest value of a column.